AI Trends

 When you look at LLM growth rate across these benchmarks, the improvement is clear.
 GPQA scores went from around 50% to 75%+ in just 18 months.
 That kind of language model growth will likely continue, though some benchmarks are starting to saturate.

-Common questions about AI statistics, growth trends, and industry data
+Common questions about AI trend analysis, LLM statistics, and AI industry data.

 How do US and China compare in AI development?